jacoborus/estilo/README.md

 # Estilo

-**Estilo** makes easy to create and maintain colorschemes for vim, airline and lightline.
+Create and maintain colorschemes for vim, airline and lightline.

 ---